ashish1133/Money-Plant-Casino/README.md

 ## 🗂 Firestore Registration Mirroring
 - On signup, login, and social sign-in, the app writes a registration document to Firestore in collection `registure_users` with fields: `uid, email, name, phone, age, gender, provider, createdAt, updatedAt`.
 - Collection can be overridden via `<meta name="register-collection" content="...">` (set in `userlogin/index.html`).
 Default is `registure_users`.
+- If the client-side write is blocked (rules/domain issues), the frontend automatically calls the backend fallback (`POST /api/users/registration-sync`) which uses the Firebase Admin SDK to upsert the document.
 - Rules (publish in Firebase Console → Firestore → Rules):
 ```rules
 rules_version = '2';